Sunday, 7 April 2013

 Perhaps a downfall of my casting is that using only one female actor reduces my ability to appeal to a larger audience of both genders, although, as stated previously, the ideology and values behind my video is more important than getting as much as a fan base as possible.

 I chose a large area of forest as the prime location for my video, which effectively added to the mise en scene.
 This kind of location also gave me a huge amount of space and light to create a variety of different action shots as well as having different elements of location in one place; the forest, the park, the trails etc, so was fitting to capture all of the action of the actor as footage I wanted to capture was jumping, running, stumbling through trees, dancing and so on.
 I also needed a lot of distance to work with to capture a variety of field sizes to express the emotion.
 The light seeping through the forest trees was perfect for filming, especially at dusk when the sun was low, although this was not planned, I found this looked great on the camera but did not add to the overall feel of the video as this would fit with a more content and idyllic narrative.
 I also found that the distance between my house and the location (around 15 minute walk) made it ideal to organise any re-shoots as it was so near, the location was also a 15 minute walk from Wyke College, making it easy to film during study periods.
 I was extremely lucky to have such a fitting location for my narrative at such a short distance away.
-Overall, I filmed all my footage on 4 separate occasions, from November 2012 to January 2013, gathering around 4 hours of footage approximately.

 Through my initial research into music video forms and conventions, I learnt that to ensure repeated viewings and the effective marketing of the band/artist and song, the narrative code must be loose or simply suggestive rather than realistic or detailed.
 I developed this convention, and decided to maintain an intriguing, abstract narrative which is down to the viewers interpretation.
 I learnt that using first-person mode of address by directly engaging the viewer through the camera involves many close-up shots of eyes rolling, and that cutting this between performance and narrative helps the solo artist to become part of the narrative story as they are effectively acting as narrator and participant at the same time.
 I challenged this, as I wanted to create the idea that the character is isolated in time and space and more so disconnected from the real world.
 I felt that if I were to use close-up shots, this would would lessen the verisimilitude of her dream state as she would appear to have a connection with the camera regardless of whether she was scared/afraid/happy.